HomeJapaneseGlossary › stationery

 Pronunciation

-文房具 is written in kanji.
+文房具 is written using kanji.
 Romanised as bunbōgu, it sounds roughly like "boo-n-boh-goo" to an English ear.

 Related words